hurwitzlab/planet-microbe-datapackages/HOT-DeLong/README.md

 ## sampling_events
 A sampling event table was generated from the sample tables.
 A sampling-event is defined as a unique "cast" and "station" and "cruise_name".
 The "start_ISO_DateTime", "latitude", "longitude" and "cruise_ID" were retrieved from BCO-DMO.
 A "sampling_event_type" was added.

+## campaign
+A campaign table was generated from the unique "cruise_ID" from the sample table.
+The cruise was searched in the Rolling Deck repository, in order to obtain the "R2R_cruise_DOI", "start_date", "end_date", "start_location", "end_location" and "CCHDO url", "SAMOS URL" and "WHOI URL".
+Additional information about the cruise was searched in BCO-DMO in order to obtain "BCO-DMO summary" and "BCO-DMO deployment".